tetsuyaokuyama0312/rest-api-sample/README.md

 # rest-api-sample
-A sample application of REST API
+A sample application of REST API with Kotlin and Spring Boot.